5 minutes

 What if I could start over?

 Finally, if I could start over, I would have definitely validated this idea earlier.
-In its current state, the reselling community (which might find this product useful) seems way less active than it was years ago when I had the idea for this service.
+The reselling community (which might find this product useful) seems way less active these days than it was years ago when I had the idea for this service.

 Perhaps if I had started earlier, I would have been able to test my assumptions and improve on the product, making it interesting to a wider audience.
 Even if this failed, I could always move on to the next idea, the next thing.
 I can say this thanks to the self-confidence and experience I have gained developing this service, as my first full-fledged solo-project.